 Skip to main content

-What do I mean when I say "email marketing," exactly?
-Email marketing involves sending a commercial message via email containing news, product updates, resources, or a sales offer to help customers make purchase decisions.
-It can be a one-to-one email or a campaign that you send to a list of subscribers, potential customers, or existing customers.
+Email marketing is the act of sending a commercial message via email marketing software that contains news, product updates, resources, or a sales offer to help customers make purchase decisions.
+It can be a one-to-one email or a campaign that you send to a list of subscribers or customers.

 In my decade of experience in B2B digital marketing, I've seen the power of email marketing in action, utilized as a part of inbound and outbound marketing strategies, and how essential they are for all companies and industries to capture leads and progress them down the marketing funnel.